Nayadrika787/Emotion-classifier/README.md

 # Emotion-classifier
-I have build an emotion detection model which detects emotions from texts, By finetuning BERT
+I have build an emotion detection model which detects emotions from texts, By finetuning BERT transformer model.
+Accuracy : 0.927